kamilazdybal/kamilazdybal.github.io/_posts/2025-09-22-undergrad-homework-PINN.md

 ## The complete PINN module

-Now we just complete the picture by defining this PINN module which will take an instance of `SolutionNetwork`, and will add it to the baseline function, as we've seen earlier:
+Now we just complete the picture by defining this PINN module which will take an instance of `SolutionNetwork` and will add it to the baseline function, as we've seen earlier:

 <span class="math display">$$